 - Configurable key size implementation or fixed (specialized) key size implementation (e.g. hash-8-ext or hash-spec-8-ext).
 The key size specialized implementations are expected to provide better performance for 8-byte and 16-byte key sizes, while the key-size-non-specialized implementation is expected to provide better performance for larger key sizes; - Key size (e.g. hash-spec-8-ext or hash-spec-16-ext).
-The available options are 8, 16 and 32 bytes: - Table type (e.g. hash-spec-16-ext or hash-spec-16-lru).
+The available options are 8, 16 and 32 bytes; - Table type (e.g. hash-spec-16-ext or hash-spec-16-lru).
 The available options are ext (extendable bucket) or Iru (least recently used).

-Table 34.1: Table Types
+Table 35.1: Table Types

-TABLE_TYPE Description of Core B Table Pre-added Table Entries 1 none Core B is not implementing a DPDK pipeline.
+TA- BLE Description of Core B Table TYPE Pre-added Table Entries 1 none Core B is not implementing a DPDK pipeline.
 Core B is implementing a pass-through from its input set of software queues to its output set of software queues.
 N/A 2 stub Stub table.
 Core B is implementing the same pass-through functionality as described for the "none" option by using the DPDK Packet Framework by using one stub table for each input NIC port.
-N/A 3 hash-[spec]-8-lru LRU hash table with 8-byte key size and 16 million entries.
+N/A 3 hash- [spec] 8-Iru LRU hash table with 8-byte key size - and 16 million entries.
 16 million entries are successfully added to the hash table with the following key format: [4-byte index, 4 bytes of 0] The action configured for all table entries is "Sendto output port", with the output port index uniformly distributed for the range of output ports.
 The default table rule (used in the case of a lookup miss) is to drop the packet.
-At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: [destination IPv4 address, 4 bytes of 0] 4 hash-[spec]-8-ext Extendable bucket hash table with 8-byte key size and 16 million entries.
+At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: [destination IPv4 address, 4 bytes of 0] 4 hash- [spec] 8- ext Extendable bucket hash table with 8-byte key size and 16 million entries.
 Same as hash-[spec]-8-lru table entries, above.
-3 [‡] .3.
-Running the App เเติสถิ่อ1เ spec]-16-Iru LRU hash table with 16-byte key size and 16 million entries.
-16 million entrigs are successfully added to the hash table with the following key format:
+5 hash- [spec] 16- Iru 16 million entries are successfully added to the hash table with the following key format: [4-byte index, 12 bytes of 0] The action configured for all table entries is "Send to output port", with the output port index uniformly distributed for the range of output ports.
+The default table rule (used in the case of a lookup miss) is to drop the packet.
+At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: 35.3 Runn ing the Application [destination IPv4 address, 12 bytes 395] 6 hash- Extendable bucket hash table with Same as hash-[spec]-16-lru table

-34.3.3 Input Traffic
+35.3.3 Input Traffic